Understanding the Gender of Croatian Nouns for English Speakers

 Here are some helpful tips:

-- Use flashcards to reinforce gender recognition.
+- Practice adjective and verb agreement to reinforce gender recognition.

 Further Reading

-- Croatian Noun Gender Explained
+- Croatian Nouns and Gender Explained

 - Croatian Noun Gender Rules